I was married at Christmas. It was a magical time filled with family, friends, excitement, Christmas trees and laughter.

 Instructions

-- Mix together flour, oatmeal, salt, baking powder and soda, and cinnamon in a separate bowl.
-Add to wet mixture and mix well.
+- Whisk together flour, oatmeal, salt, baking powder and soda, and cinnamon in a separate bowl.
+Add to wet mixture a little at a time and, again, mix until just combined.

 Oh, this is too funny!!!
 These $250 cookies have been my long-standing cookie recipe since Jr. High!!
 We have carried them to the Starlight Symphony for years. 😉 Except mine is double your amounts – it makes a gallon ice cream bucket full.
 Perfect for a crowd!
 Ha!
 And I blend the oatmeal.
 And use part semi-sweet chocolate chips and part chopped Hershey kisses.
 And many, many years ago, I wrote “optional” beside the pecans.
 And never made it that way because I didn’t want nuts in my precious chocolate chip cookies!
 Now I probably would enjoy it. =)